psenough/teach_yourself_demoscene_in_14_days/README.md

 When the deadline is upon you and you want to finish the project it's time to enter crunch time.

-Crunch time means you and your team sitting down and working on all the things that need to get done, not leaving until they get done.
+Crunch time means you and your team sitting down together to work on all the things that need to get done, and not leaving until they are all done.
 No interruptions except for food, bathroom and sleep.

-Productivity under crunch time is often higher, but it will soon start to deteriorate as the period extends itself.
+Productivity under crunch time is often higher then average, but it will soon start to deteriorate as the crunch time period extends itself.
 This is normal, you and your team are only human, you will get tired and start to lose focus and patience.
 Long crunch times can be counter productive.
 They can also leave you quite burned out.
 So learn to plan ahead and avoid unnecessary crunch time periods.

 Typically crunch time should only be enforced to wrap things up: Clean the last bugs, implement the last effect, integrate the final artwork, tweak some colors and syncs.

-Howhever some folks enjoy procastinating a lot, discussing what the project could be instead of actually trying things out or following a plan to accomplish what is already defined.
-Planning things properly is very important but at some point you need to stop planning and just do things.
-To push the planning forward some people enjoy doing their projects in semi-regular sprints.
+Howhever, some folks enjoy procastinating a lot, discussing what the project could be instead of actually trying things out or following a plan to accomplish what is already defined, going back to revisit things that were already closed and done with, etc. Planning things properly is very important, but at some point you need to stop planning and just close things.

+To push the project forward some people enjoy doing their projects in semi-regular sprints.
 A sprint is a short period of time where you enter crunch mode totally focused on that project alone.
-They are great ways to kickstart a project, tackle a specific issue or just add some more content to your project.
+They are great ways to kickstart a project, tackle a specific project hurdle or just add some more content to a project that's been idling.

-When you're planning your project and defining some sprints or crunch time, be aware that your end result is never quite what you intended to achieve, always reserve some buffer time.
-Buffer time  should typically be an extra 20% or 50% of what you believe will take you to accomplish the task.
+When you're planning your project and defining some sprints or crunch time, be aware that your end result is never quite what you intended to achieve, always reserve some buffer time to redo everything, clear bugs or scrap everything and start anew.
+Buffer time should typically be an extra 20% or 50% of what you realistically estimated for the task.
+Some people are more horrible then others at predicting or controlling how much time they spend on each specific task and require bigger buffer times or a simple reality check to help them close the task and shift their focus to the next one on the plan.

-Buffer time will always be consumed.
-Projects always take longer then initially expected.
+Creative projects always take longer then initially expected.
 This is completely normal and the only thing you should do about it is to expect it.
-If it's not obvious enough let me explain why: you can't ever estimate the unknown and any creative process involves dealing with the unknown.
-A project that falls exactly under the estimated timeframe is a project where you were surely not being creative enough.
+If it's not obvious enough let me lay it out explicitly, it's due to two very simple reasons:

+1. any creative process involves dealing with unknowns

+2. you can't estimate unknowns

+A project that falls exactly onto it's predicted timeframe is a project where you were surely not being creative enough.
+Fucking boring if you ask me, but go for whatever rocks your boat.

+A good rule of thumb to deliver on time is to always keep your codebase fully playable, if you are missing assets (sound or graphics) use stand-ins, don't spend too much time on them (they will be replaced anyways), do them as horrible and quickly as possible, just make sure they are in the expected format.
+Then send that preview to the person responsible for the assets and ask them to replace them when ready.
+And focus your time tweaking something else until you hear back from them for a new version.

 By the end of day 12 you should know the dangers and importance of crunch times to deliver a demoscene entry on time.
 Use them wisely!

 ## Day 13 - The Real Party is Outside

-Demoparties are were demosceners gather to meet each other, finish their productions and share them with each other on the big screen.
+Demoparties are where demosceners gather to meet each other, finish their productions and share them on the big screen.

-At some point some folks realized there was more to life then sitting inside a smelly party place finishing their entries.
+At some point some folks realized there was more to life then sitting inside a smelly party place finishing entries.
 They realized there was a whole world out there to be explored.
-I'm ofcourse talking about the outside of the partyplace, where the demosceners gather to meet each other, talk about how late they are finishing their productions and idle waiting to share them with each other on the big screen.
+I'm ofcourse talking about the outside of the partyplace, where the demosceners gather to meet each other, talk about how late they are running to finish their productions on time or just idle around, waiting for the compos to start on the big screen.

-As it happens, inside of demoparty halls things tend to be a bit more strict in terms of what regulations apply, on what you can and cannot do.
+As it happens, inside of demoparty halls regulations tend to be more strict.
 You usually can't eat, drink or smoke.
 Sometimes the sound is too loud.
 In other occasions they won't let you make any sound of your own.
 And so, after a few hours of working on your entry, you tend to enjoy walking outside to get some air.
-This is the perfect opportunity to socialize with fellow demosceners who are doing the same thing just outside the partyplace.
+This is the perfect opportunity to socialize with fellow demosceners who are doing the same, just outside the partyplace.
 And this is why demosceners are known to mention that the real party is outside.

 During particularly cold winters this task can be challenging.
-Under these occasions demosceners are known to build campfires to help warm each other up.
+For these occasions demosceners have repurposed the ancient sacred technology of gathering wood and setting it on fire, these are known as campfires and they become social gathering points where sceners crowd to bond and warm each other you up.
+They are free to join.

-As a side note: sleeping areas are also not the most indicated place to eat, drink, smoke or socialize.
-Demosceners (like any other creature) tend to dislike being awakened when they are tired and will often complain that you should take your party outside.
+Demoparties typically have certain areas reserved for sleeping.
+These are called sleeping areas.
+These are not the most indicated place to eat, drink, smoke or socialize.
+Demosceners (like any other creature) tend to dislike being awakened when they are tired and will often complain that you the real party is outside and that you should go there.
+You should strongly follow their advice.

 Socializing is important.
 Sceners are usually quite social.
 Don't be afraid of talking to random demosceners.
 Don't be afraid of introducing yourself to people whose work you admire.
 By experience i can tell you they will most likely appreciate your interest and share with you their thoughts on your work and your methods.
-Maybe even get some insight on how to improve the entry you are currently working on.
+They might even give you some insight and motivation on how to improve the entry you are currently working on.

 Last but not least remember not to be an ass.
 No one likes annoying people, be them demosceners or not.
 If you can't communicate without being rude keep your opinions to yourself.
 If you can't hold your alcohol, don't drink yourself silly.
+This should be common knowledge but it's always useful to keep in mind.

 By the end of the 13th day you should know where the real party is located and not be afraid to go there.